Tech-at-DU/React-Fundamentals-tutorial/P04-Dynamic-Data/content.md

 ## Using JSON

-You can use the JSON object to generate POPOSSpace components.
+You can use the JSON object to generate `POPOSSpace` components.
 Originally you created a list of these manually.
 We could say you "hard coded" all of the values to create static elements.
-In this step you will use the JSON data to create dynamic elements.
+In this step you will use JSON data to create dynamic elements.

-The easiest way to do this is with Array.map().
-Map is used to transform an array.
+The easiest way to do this is with `Array.map()`. `Map` is used to transform an array.
 Use it when you have an array of one kind type that you'd like to transform into another type.

-The first step is to load the JSON data in your POPOSList component.
+The first step is to load the JSON data in your `POPOSList` component.

 > [action]
 >
-> Download the [sfpopos-data.json](https://drive.google.com/open?id=18Prr0yHaAr6r1PH-b5bVYTkoxT9CKxX_) file and put it in your `src` directory
+> Download this [sfpopos-data.json file](https://drive.google.com/open?id=18Prr0yHaAr6r1PH-b5bVYTkoxT9CKxX_) and put it in your `src` directory

 Now let's test out printing the JSON to console:
 > [action]